lfit/releng-docs/docs/jenkins.rst

       The value should match an available ``Label`` for the node template.

-.. _jenkins-build-minion-flavors:
+.. _jenkins-build-agents-flavors:

-Build minion flavors
+Build agents flavors
 --------------------

-This section points to each LF project's build minions availability and flavors.
+This section points to each LF project's build agents availability and flavors.

 * OpenDaylight: https://github.com/opendaylight/releng-builder/tree/master/jenkins-config/clouds/openstack/odlvex

-.. todo:: Add more LF projects build minions links
+.. todo:: Add more LF projects build agents links

 .. _jenkins-log-server: